vitelabs/vite-portal/README.md

 5. Setup test AWS Load Balancer which serves requests from e.g. https://portal-buidl.vite.net
 6. Point AWS Load Balancer to the [relay request](./relayer#post_relay) endpoint

-The current experimental deployment contains the relayer only.
-Afer developing [orchestrator](./orchestrator) the third step to insert nodes manually will not be needed anymore.
-In the planned/final deployment all nodes will automatically connect to the orchestrator if configured correctly and the orchestrator will broadcast newly added or updated nodes to all relayers.
+Step 3 is optional.
+All nodes connect to the orchestrator automatically and the orchestrator broadcasts newly added or updated nodes to all relayers.